sdam-au/sddk_py/README.md

 and restart your runtime.

 Originally,  sddk 1.9-2.4 specified the requirement `pyarrow>=0.17.1` , but it produced a lot of conflicts during an installation on Google colab, since there many other packages requiring pyarrow==0.14.1.
+Therefore, pyarrow is currently bypassed.

 ```python